Troop-364/T364-web/docs/camping-beads/index.md

 We added a twist to the standard beads.
 We cut leather tags with a laser cutter and attach the beads to the leather.

+We get the leather as inexpensive leather scraps on Amazon.

 ## Template

 The main idea is two layers.